djdhyun/cloudformula/README.md

 * Write a comment: cloudformula apply ${stack\_directory\_name}
 * A 🚀 reaction means that the command has been successfully triggered, so you are good to wait for a while.
 * If the plan has been applied successfully, it will show a brief message with a comment.
-* If all the planned changesets is applied, it means that you are good to merge the pull request!
+* If you have applied all changsets for the pull request, it means that you are good to merge the pull request!

 ### 3. If Plan Apply fails